condericson/mealprepapp/README.md

 This was created as a capstone project, part of Thinkful flexible bootcamp program (https://www.thinkful.com/), for demonstrating proficiency with creating full-stack web applications.

+## Desktop

 ![Screenshots](https://github.com/condericson/mealprepapp/blob/master/readme_images/desktop.png)

+## Responsive

 ![Screenshots](https://github.com/condericson/mealprepapp/blob/master/readme_images/responsive.png)

 ## Description
-Prepper is Concert Finder combines the database of available concerts by artist and organizes them to easily compare dates and times that consumers can choose from.
-When a upcoming event has been chosen, the consumer can click to display a map to the location of the concert.
-This application removes the hassle consumers face when comparing multiple venues and their locations.
-The app provides consumers with one webpage that allows them to compare the destinations of all upcoming events for the artist.
+Prepper provides a user specific experience by requiring login credentials and saving recipes created or added to specific users.
+The user is able to add their own recipes to the database through a recipe entry modal or they can search through results provided by an API from Yummly to add pre-made recipes.
+The site can be viewed on a desktop as well as on a small device such as an ipad or phone.
+Functionality is changed based on the size of the display and method of interface: touch or click.

 Live Site
-You can access Concert Finder at https://condericson.github.io/concertfinder/
+You can access Prepper on the live site at:

 Version 2 changes and added functionality: